 Section 12.4 Step Two The grievance must be reduced to writing (setting forth the facts, the specific provision of the Agreement allegedly violated, and the particular relief sought) and presented to the Appointed Authority within ten (10) calendar days following the supervisor's answer at Step One of the procedure.
 The Appointed Authority shall arrange a meeting within ten (10) working days following receipt of the written grievance between the employee, the shop steward or the Union representative and the Appointed Authority.
-The Appointed Authority will respond to the grievance in writing within five (5) working days following the conclusion of the Second Step meeting.
-If the grievance remains unresolved, the employee may appeal the grievance in the Third Step of the grievance procedure within five (5) working days following the receipt of the Step Two answer.
+The Appointed Authority will respond to the grievance in writing within five (5) working days following the grievance for the grievance remains unresolved, the employee may appeal the grievance in the Third Step of the grievance procedure within five (5) working days following the receipt of the Step Two answer.